JankowiakOskar/posts-loader/README.md

 # Post Loader

 Project built with React & Redux.
-Getting articles from Wordpress API.git remote add origin git@github.com:OskarJankowiak/posts_loader.git
+Getting articles from Wordpress API

 ## How to start app?